- bachelor’s degree or equivalent qualification

 - confirmation/receipt of application fee payment (if applicable)

 NB!
-Applicants graduating in 2018 and having their diplomas issued after the application deadline, should submit the most recent official transcript by the application deadline.
+Applicants graduating in 2020 and having their diplomas issued after the application deadline, should submit the most recent official transcript by the application deadline.
+The transcript should be supplemented by an official statement from the issuing institution indicating current enrollment and expected graduation date.
 Admitted candidates are required to post the certified copies of their graduation documents as soon as they have been issued (no later than by the end of July).

 Step 2 | Evaluation and announcement of admission results